intel/wafer-insights-with-classical-ml/README.md

 - [License](#license)

 ## Implementation Details

+### Architecture
+At its core, WaferInsights is an interactive data-visualization web application based on Dash and Plotly.
+It includes 2 major components: a data loader which generates synthetic fab data for visualization and a dash app which provides an interface for users to play around with the data and to gain insights of the data.
+Dash is written on top of Plotly.js and React.js and is an ideal framework for building and deploying data apps with customized user interfaces.
+The folder `src/dashboard` contains code of the dash app and the `src/loaders` folder contains code of the data loader.

 ### Software Dependencies
 The software dependencies can be found in the `env.yaml` and `requirements.txt`.

 ### Performance

 Inference           |  Inference Transformed          | Pipeline Fit|
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](plots/inference.png)  |  ![](plots/inference_transform.png) | ![](plots/pipeline_fit.png)

-They numbers shown in the plots are the timings for the different components with and without Intel optimizations, which can be produced with the benchmark script found in the `src` folder.
-Inference is the actual machine learning inference.
+The numbers shown in the plots are the timings for the different components with and without Intel optimizations.
+The Intel optimization refers to the scikit monkey patch.
+Inference shown in the image is the actual machine learning inference.
 Inference transformed is the data transforms associated with the inference pass.
 Pipeline fit are the data transform and machine learning model fit.
+The performance numbers can be produced with the benchmark script found in the `src` folder.

 ### Dataset
 The actual measurement data from the fab are not allowed to be shared with the public, thus we provide a synthetic data loader to generate synthetic data using the `make_regression` function from sklearn, which has the following format: